 Your baby doesn’t get a say in it, but keep in mind that your baby gets just one shot at their life long foundations being formed.
 As a bonus, when you don’t drink during pregnancy, you’ll enjoy peace of mind that you didn’t drink any alcohol during pregnancy.

-You might like to get yourself acquainted with some yummy mocktails if you would like to celebrate an occasion with a drink.
+You might like to get yourself acquainted with our yummy mocktails if you’d like to celebrate an occasion with a drink!